TYPO3-Documentation/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/ContextSensitiveHelp/ImplementingCsh/Index.rst

 Adding CSH for fields added to existing tables
 """"""""""""""""""""""""""""""""""""""""""""""

-This is really just as simple.
 Create a language file in your extension using the name of the table that you are extending.
 Inside the file, place labels only for the fields that you have added.
 Register the file as usual, but for the table that you are extending: